maltehedderich/blog/docs/posts/sklearn_pipelines.md

 ## Feature Engineering and Custom Transformers

-Feature engineering is a crucial step in the data science process, where raw data is transformed into features that more accurately represent the problem at hand, thereby enhancing the predictive model's performance on unseen data.
-This process often uncovers additional information that is not immediately apparent, providing opportunities to create new features.
+Feature engineering is a crucial step in the data science process, where raw data is transformed into features that more accurately represent the problem at hand, thereby enhancing the predictive performance of the model on unseen data.

 The `PassengerId` is a unique identifier for each passenger, but also a group identifier according to the feature descriptions provided with the dataset.
 While we would not expect hidden information in a unique identifier, the group identifier could be useful.
 According to the description, people in a group are often family members, so there might be some correlation between the group identifier and the target variable.
 We can extract the group identifier from the `PassengerId` and add it as a new feature.

 Similarly, the `Cabin` column offers valuable insights into the deck, room number, and side of the ship.
-By isolating the deck and ship side information and transforming them into separate features, we can enrich our dataset further.
+By transforming these information into separate features, we can enrich our dataset further.

-Furthermore, we might want to remove the `Name` column as it is unlikely to be useful for predicting the target variable.
+Additionally, we might want to remove the `Name` column as it is unlikely to be useful for predicting the target variable.

 Given the specificity of these tasks to this dataset, it's unlikely that an off-the-shelf transformer from libraries like scikit-learn will meet our needs.
 However, creating a custom transformer is straightforward by subclassing the `BaseEstimator` and `TransformerMixin` classes from scikit-learn.
 The `TransformerMixin` class offers a `fit_transform` method, which combines `fit` and `transform`.
 Meanwhile, the `BaseEstimator` class provides `get_params` and `set_params` methods, which are required by other scikit-learn tools such as `GridSearchCV` and `RandomizedSearchCV`.